This is probably the question that all Paleontologists get asked at some point. Who would win in a fight between Tyrannosaurus Rex and Spinosaurus.

 I’d give Tyrannosaurus and Spinosaurus a 50/50 chance of killing each other in the wild due to the fact that both can kill each other, and the many outside factors that would have to be taken into consideration.

 Lets imagine its an alternate universe where the Dinosaurs were never driven to extinction and small intelligent meat eating Dinosaurs evolved into intelligent humanoids, Dinosauroids.

 Believe it or not Richard Dawkins has said that this could have happened.

-The Dinosauroids develop an advanced society like us and just as we used to capture Lions and Tigers and pit them against each other in death matches to see who was the king of the Jungle well then lets imagine the Dinosauroids start capturing Spinosaurus and Tyrannosaurus and start pitting them against each other in order to see who is the king of the beasts.
+The Dinosauroids develop an advanced society and just as we used to capture Lions and Tigers and pit them against each other in death matches to see who was the king of the Jungle.
+Lets imagine the Dinosauroids start capturing Spinosaurus and Tyrannosaurus and pit them against each other in order to see who is the king of the beasts.

-This is a fair fight two young, healthy males, in an arena that is a completely neutral environment.
-No jungle, no water, both are land animals (even if Spinosaurus spent a lot of time in the water) both are hungry, have no way of escape.
+This is a fair fight.
+Two young, healthy males, in an arena that is a completely neutral environment.
+No jungle, no water.
+Both are land animals (even if Spinosaurus spent a lot of time in the water.)
+Both are hungry and have no way of escape.
 Who wins this fight?